Skip to content

 Indexing documents

-First, load the ColBERT model and initialize the Voyager index, then encode and index your documents:
+First, load the ColBERT model and initialize the PLAID index, then encode and index your documents:

 from pylate import indexes, models, retrieve